Introduction to battery systems: 12 V vs. 24 V

 Common battery systems:

-Construction of a 24 volt battery system
+Construction of a 24-volt battery system

-Construction options:
+Setup options:

-- Direct 24-volt battery: rare, expensive, difficult to obtain.
+- Direct 24-volt battery: Rare, expensive, difficult to obtain.

 Series connection of 12-volt batteries

-The most common method to create a 24 volt system is to connect two 12 volt batteries in series .
+The most common method to create a 24 volt system is to connect two 12-volt batteries in series .

 How it works:

-- Negative terminal of the first battery → positive terminal of the second battery
+- Negative terminal of the first battery → Positive terminal of the second battery

 - Voltage adds up, capacity remains the same

-- Example: 2 batteries of 12 Volt, 100 Ah → Result: 24 Volt, 100 Ah
+- Example: 2 batteries at 12 volts, 100 Ah each → Result: 24 volts, 100 Ah

-Comparison of 12 volt vs. 24 volt battery systems
+Comparison of 12-volt vs. 24-volt battery systems

-- Widely used, all standard devices compatible
+- Widely used, compatible with all standard devices

 - Ideal for small solar systems , power stations and short cable lengths

-- Only one battery needed
+- Only one battery is needed.

 - Advantage: Thinner cables → less space required and lower costs